Balestrand Municipality: General information

+In 1861, the Mundal parish was renamed Fjærland.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964 the municipalities of Vik, Leikanger, and Balestrand changed their boundaries in a land trade.
-The sub-parish of Vangsnes (population: 189) was transferred from Balestrand to Vik, Balestrand gained the sub-parish of Kvamsøy (population: 389) from Vik, and Leikanger gained the Hella-Eitorn area (population: 31) from Balestrand.
-Balestrand had a population of 1,606 after the changes were completed.
+On 1 January 1964 several municipalities changed their boundaries in a land trade. of Vik, Leikanger, and Balestrand changed their boundaries in a land trade.
+After the land trade, Balestrand Municipality had a population of 1,606.